-One of the things that Taiwan is interested in here is the Taiwanese approach to Traditional Chinese medicine and natural medicines at all .
+One of the things that Taiwan has taken here is Taiwan's approach to Traditional Chinese medicine and natural medicines at all .

-Quite objectively, Taiwan is currently not only more chinese than China, but its inhabitants are also much more polite and less pitiful than those in China's (urbanized).
+Quite objectively, Taiwan is currently not only more chinese than China, but its inhabitants are also much more polite and less nasty than those in (urbanized) China.
 It is also cleaner than China in terms of the environment and has an ideal climate for fruit and mushroom growth.
-The quality of TCM imported from China is a matter of national importance for the Taiwanese government and is addressed by a system of import arrangements with surveillance directly with foreign growers of these herbs.
+The quality of TCM imported from China is a matter of national importance to the Taiwanese government and is addressed by a system of import arrangements with surveillance directly with foreign growers of these herbs.

 The specialty of Taiwan in terms of herbal medicines and Chinese medicine is given by three factors: